omartw10/Social-media-website-/README.md

 - [ ] Page root loads (index redirects to home)
 - [ ] Theme toggle appears and persists across reloads
+ - [ ] Theme toggle appears and persists across reloads
 - [ ] Comments (postDetails) show dark background when dark mode is selected
 - [ ] No console errors about missing files or failed network requests (check browser DevTools)

+Testing note: open the site and observe that the page stays hidden while the loader is visible; once data is fetched the loader hides and the UI is revealed — this prevents showing initial placeholder images before API data arrives.

 Notes & suggestions